Quantitative connection between the nanoscale electronic inhomogeneity and the pseudogap of Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ superconductors: Results and discussion

-To compare the temperature and doping evolution of INSEG, upon cooling or warming, with the pseudogaps in Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ we define the temperatures corresponding to 0\%, 50\% and 100\% coverage of the CuO$_2$ plane by INSEG as $T_{0\%}$, $T_{50\%}$ and $T_{100\%}$, respectively.
-Similarly for CuO$_2$ plane that is completely covered by the INSEG we define the energies corresponding to 0\%, 50\% and 100\% coverage of the CuO$_2$ plane by INSEG as $E_{0\%}$, $E_{50\%}$ and $E_{100\%}$, respectively.
-For all STM data we analyzed, we confirmed that the INSEG distributions are Gaussian suggesting that the gap distribution is driven by randomness.
+To compare the temperature and doping evolution of INSEG, upon cooling or warming, with the pseudogaps in Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ we define the temperatures corresponding to 0\%, 50\% and 100\% coverage of the CuO$_2$ planes by INSEG as $T_{0\%}$, $T_{50\%}$ and $T_{100\%}$, respectively.
+Similarly for CuO$_2$ planes that are completely covered by the INSEG we define the energies corresponding to 0\%, 50\% and 100\% coverage of the CuO$_2$ planes by INSEG as $E_{0\%}$, $E_{50\%}$ and $E_{100\%}$, respectively.
+Both $T_{0\%}$ and $T_{100\%}$ are determined from the experimentally observed distribution curve by Gomes $et$ $al$. \cite{gom07}.
+For all STM data we analyzed, we confirmed that INSEG distributions are Gaussian suggesting that the gap distribution is driven by randomness.
 The value of squared multiple correlation coefficient adjusted for the degrees of freedom was always over 0.97, except of some Gaussian fittings of 0.9 $\sim$ 0.95.

-In Fig.\ \ref{fig2}(a), we plot the red curve as the probability $P$($E$) of finding a nanoscale gap at energy $E$ and the green curve as the probability $P$($> E$) to find a nanoscale gap that is larger than $E$ of a typical INSEG map.
-The percentage of the area covered by the gaps larger than $E$ out of the total gapped area is calculated by integrating $P$($E$) from $E$ [meV] to $\infty$ [meV] (0 $\leq$ $E < \infty$).
-The intersection of green curve with $P$($> E$) = 0\%, 50\% and 100\% are $E_{0\%}$, $E_{50\%}$ and $E_{100\%}$, respectively.
+In Fig.\ \ref{fig2}(a), we plot the red curve as the probability $P$($E$) of finding a nanoscale gap at energy $E$ and the green curve as the probability $P$($>E$) to find a nanoscale gap that is larger than $E$ of a typical INSEG map.
+The percentage of the area covered by the gaps larger than $E$ out of the total gapped area is calculated by integrating $P$($E$) from $E$ [meV] to $\infty$ [meV] (0 $\leq E < \infty$).
+The intersection of green curve with $P$($>E$) = 0\%, 50\% and 100\% are corresponding to $E_{0\%}$, $E_{50\%}$ and $E_{100\%}$, respectively.
+While theoretically $E_{0\%}$ and $E_{100\%}$ should correspond to $E$ = $\infty$ and 0, respectively both $E_{0\%}$ and $E_{100\%}$ we plotted are read directly from the gap distribution observed in Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ by two groups \cite{gom07,mat03}.
+Therefore they do not correspond to the theoretical end points of the Gaussian distribution.